Wood processing techniques

 photo source: byhyu.com

-In the past, all these wood cuttings were done by hand, with great precision, so that the wood joints were perfect.
-After being drawn, the cut was made with a saw and the fine workings with a chisel.
+In the past, all this cutting of the wood was done by hand, with great precision, so that the wood was perfectly joined.
+Once it had been drawn, the sawing was done with a saw, and the fine work with a chisel.

 swallowtail